husonlab/jloda3/README.md

 # jloda3

 This is the third major release of the JLODA java library of data-structures and algorithms, written by Daniel Huson, 2002-2024.
-It is used in SplitsTree, Dendroscope, PhyloSketch and MEGAN.
+It is used in the CatReNet, Diamer, SplitsTree6, Dendroscope3, Megan7 and PhyloSketch projects.

 The library has been split into multiple parts: